The Implementing Recommendations of the 9/11 Commission Act of 2007 (9/11 Commission Act)

 The 9/11 Commission Act established a Rural Policing Institute as part of DHS, which is administered by the Federal Law Enforcement Training Center.
 A portion of the training for local law enforcement in rural areas is required to include training on privacy, civil rights, and civil liberties.
 Sec.
 513(a).

 Independence of the Privacy and Civil Liberties Oversight Board (12 pp. PDF) – The 9/11 Commission Act reconstituted the Board as an independent agency within the executive branch, thereby, in effect, removing the Board from within the Executive Office of the President.
 The purpose of the Board is to advise the President and other senior Executive Branch officials "to ensure that liberty concerns are appropriately considered in the development and implementation of laws, regulations, and policies related to efforts to protect the Nation against terrorism."
 Sec.
 801(a).
 (42 U.S.C. § 2000ee).
-The Board has been inactive since 2008 due to unfilled vacancies on the Board.
+The Board is now active.

 Federal Agency Data Mining Reporting Act of 2007 – Section 804 of the 9/11 Commission Act requires all federal agencies engaging in data mining activities to report on these annually to Congress.
 The definition of data mining includes activities of non-federal entities acting "on behalf of the Federal Government."
 Each report must include a "thorough description" of the data mining activity and assess the impact or likely impact of these activities upon the privacy and civil liberties of individuals.
 Sec.
 804(c)(2)(E).